José Renato Nalini: Career

 Nalini graduated as Bachelor of Laws at the Pontifical Catholic University of São Paulo in 1971.
 He also became Master and Doctor of constitutional law at the University of São Paulo in 1992 and 2000, respectively.

 He served as district attorney of the Public Prosecutor's Office of São Paulo from 1973 to 1976, when he joined the magistrate career as law judge.
 Nalini was promoted to judge of the Criminal Court of São Paulo in 1993 and became desembargador of the Justice Court of São Paulo in 2004.
 Served as Inspector-General of Justice of the State of São Paulo from 2012 to 2013 and President of the Court from 2014 to 2015, when he retired.

 Nalini served also as President of the Paulista Academy of Letters.

 After retiring as desembargador, he was nominated in January 2016 as Secretary of Education of the State of São Paulo by Governor Geraldo Alckmin, more than 40 days after the leaving of Herman Voorwald, who resigned due to the suspension of the school reorganization process.
 He left the office on 13 April 2018, after Alckmin's resign.

-On 9 December 2010, Nalini was awarded with the Grand Official grade of the Order of Ipiranga by the Government of São Paulo.
+On 9 December 2010, Nalini was awarded with the Grand Officer grade of the Order of Ipiranga by the Government of São Paulo.

 On 4 June 2018, he was awarded with the Commander grade of the Order of Merit of Portugal.